Cover of Novum Organum

 GBM Assessment (Score: 8/10)

 Part of Bacon's ambitious Great Instauration, the Novum Organum identified four categories of cognitive bias (the Idols of the Tribe, Cave, Marketplace, and Theater) that continue to resonate in modern discussions of critical thinking and scientific method.
-The work profoundly influenced the founding of the Royal Society and the development of empirical science as the dominant mode of inquiry in the modern world.
+The work shaped the founding of the Royal Society and the development of empirical science as the dominant mode of inquiry in the modern world.

 Shakespeare & Cervantes, c.
 1605-1623